waleedsadeh/crowdfunding-Dapp/README.md

 ## Getting Started

-This contract is deployed and released on [thirdweb.com](https://thirdweb.com/) and the secret key with the client ID should not change
+This contract is deployed and released on [thirdweb.com](https://thirdweb.com/) and the contract address with the client ID should not change

 ## How to run the App???